vivid-planet/comet/.changeset/yellow-seahorses-lick.md

 "@comet/cms-site": minor
 ---

-Revise site preview and block preview

-The site preview review now uses the Next.JS Preview mode.
+Uses the Next.JS Preview mode for the site preview

 The preview is entered by navigating to an API-Route in the site, which has to be executed in a secured environment.
 In the API-Routes the current scope is checked (and possibly stored), then the client is redirected to the Preview.
-The block preview now uses a single base url and stores the content scope in the a React context instead requiring a url for every content scope.

 // TODO Move the following introduction to the migration guide before releasing